Electrical-Age/ElectricalAge/README.md

 Electrical Age (ELN) is a Minecraft Mod offering the ability to perform large-scale in-game electrical simulations.

 Look at the official project website [electrical-age.net](https://electrical-age.net/) and [the Wiki](http://wiki.electrical-age.net/) to get general information.
-[This official Minecraft forum post](http://www.minecraftforum.net/topic/2741783-172forge-electrical-age-mod-beta-146/) is updated frequently.
+[This official Minecraft forum post](http://www.minecraftforum.net/topic/2741783-172forge-electrical-age-mod-beta-146/) is updated on major releases.
+There is also a [Discord server](https://discord.gg/YjK2JAD).

 ## How to get started